theGreen-Coder/MCTB/GSoC25.md

 As seen in Figure 9, the imposed constraints seemed to generally not affect LLM performance.
 As a result, S-DAT distributions across models were relatively similar, and no major significance was found.

-*Note that prompts were automatically translated from English directly to all other 12 languages (as I unfortunately don't speak all of them).
-Therefore, there might be discrepancies between prompt translations that might create bias in the results.
+*Note that prompts were translated from English to all other 12 languages through online translators, as I unfortunately don't speak all of them.
+Therefore, there might be discrepancies between prompt translations that might create prompt-induced bias in the results.
 In addition, the applied constraints were not systematically checked, which may also have introduced additional sources of error to the results.*

 ### Divergent semantic integration (DSI)
 In order to evaluate creative writing, DSI was calculated across different LLMs.
 As explained in the background section, while DSI does not directly measure divergent thinking, it serves as a useful proxy for measuring the connection between divergent concepts (which is a core component of divergent thinking).
 DSI was computed using the method explained in the original paper [[14]](#14), where context-dependent BERT embeddings are calculated and the semantic distance is computed between pairs of words.